NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 Example for DigitalGlobe/Maxar images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this section we will describe how to run stereo with map-projected images for DigitalGlobe/Maxar cameras for Earth.
+In this section we will describe how to run stereo with mapprojected images for DigitalGlobe/Maxar cameras for Earth.
 The same process can be used with very minor modifications for any satellite images that use the the RPC camera model.
 All that is needed is to replace the stereo